herrera-sergio/AlmostRERERE/Git/README.md

    ~/your_project/.git> mkdir rr-cache
    ```

-- **Step 8**: Adjust the paths on the 'configuration.properties' file (on the location specified in Step 5) to the absolut path of *your project*.
+- **Step 8**: Adjust the paths on the 'configuration.properties' file (on the location specified in Step 5) to the absolute path of *your project*.
 For example, the current path for the conflict_file property looks as follows:

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;conflict_file=`/home/almost-rerere/almost-test/`.git/rr-cache/conflict_index.json